How to Treat Hyperpigmentation

 Hyperpigmentation has no cure and that's why you may notice recurrent appearance of dark patches on your skin.
-However, look out for skincare that takes a more holistic approach and is formulated to reduce cell damage, boost repair, stimulate collagen formation and reduce pigmentation.
+However, look out for skincare that takes a more holistic approach on how to treat hyperpigmentation and is formulated to reduce cell damage, boost repair, stimulate collagen formation and reduce pigmentation.
 With a good skincare routine in your arsenal, you can effectively manage hyperpigmentation long-term and keep your complexion even toned, radiant and healthy.

 Be gentle to your skin!
 Scrubbing and over-treating with harsh treatments will only further irritate and make the dark spots deeper and more stubborn.

 The more a dark spot is exposed to the sun, the darker it becomes in comparison with the lighter skin surrounding it.
 Without proper prevention practices in place, the struggle to get rid of dark spots becomes tougher.
 This is why sun protection is an integral step in keeping hyperpigmentation at bay.
 Keep shaded from the sun during prime time and making sure to wear sunscreen with at least an SPF 30.

 According to Ayurveda, herbal extracts such as turmeric, lemon, and sandalwood are known to help reduce pigmentation and dark spots.
 Ayurvedic skincare uses botanical and plant extracts that are biocompatible and dynamic, resulting in continuous benefits that continue to improve the state of skin.

 Sandalwood, research shows that sandalwood is effective in reducing dark spots on your face because it contains a melanin inhibiting compound known as alpha-santalol.
 To clear away spots gently, add a Sandalwood-based product such as the PRANA face oil to your skincare regimen.